cavra/Tip-Calculator/README.md

 This being my first iOS app, I encoutered a few challenges.
 After I had familiarized myself with Xcode and finished the base version from the video tutorial, I began working on the Settings page.
 Designing that was fairly easy, as it was just a replication of the process for the original calculator page.
 However, when I began to tie in all the screen elements to their dynamic function counterparts, I received an error.
 Earlier, I had moved a couple of documents around and thought I had fixed their paths in the project, but apparently not.
 This took me a little longer than Id like to admit to figure out, but after this was settled, the rest was smooth sailing.

-First update, implemented a few new features (See features documented above).
+First update, I've implemented a few new features (See features documented above).
 Most of the time spent implementing these was debugging with a lot of trial and error.
 As Im still fairly new to Swift, I learned a lot about the synatax and nature of the language.
 I might update again in the next few days with some animation effects, but for now I think this might be all.

 ## License